Miramar, New Zealand: History

-Ngai Tara were the first to settle here, and built the first pa, named "Whetu Kairangi" on the hill overlooking Worser bay.
-The name of Wellington harbour "Whanganui-a-Tara" (harbour of Tara) was also named for Tara.
+Miramar Peninsula was originally an island, separated from Kilbirnie by a sea channel called Te Awa-a-Taia (the channel of Taia); this was where the Rongotai isthmus is now.
+The original Māori name for the whole area when it was still an island was Te Motu Kairangi (meaning "esteemed" or "precious" island).

-'Miramar' means "sea view" in Spanish.
-The name was chosen by the first European to settle in the area, Scotsman Coutts Crawford (1817-1889).
+'Miramar' means 'sea view' in Spanish.
+The name was chosen by the first European to settle in the area, Scotsman Coutts Crawford (1817–1889).
 Crawford was a former Royal Navy officer turned businessman and colonist, who arrived in Wellington in 1840.
-Crawford established a farm on the peninsula, which at the time was known as Watt's Peninsula, and drained a large lagoon known as Burnham Water.
-This lagoon covered much of the low-lying land on the peninsula; now this area is occupied by suburban houses, streets, parks and shops.
+Crawford established a farm on Miramar Peninsula, which at the time was known as Watt's Peninsula, and drained a large lagoon known as Para Lake or Burnham Water.
+The lagoon covered much of the low-lying land in the centre of the peninsula; this area is now occupied by suburban houses, streets, parks and shops in the suburb of Miramar.

 On 18 November 1904 Miramar Borough was formed.
-In April 1921, Miramar was incorporated into the City of Wellington.
+In April 1921, Miramar was incorporated into the city of Wellington.
 The records of the Miramar Borough Council were transferred to the City of Wellington at the time of amalgamation and can still be accessed today through Wellington City Council.
+In November 2023, Miramar Peninsula was declared rat- and mustelid-free by Predator Free Wellington.

+Location

+As of 2024, the suburb of Miramar consists of the mainly-flat central basin of Miramar Peninsula, separated from surrounding suburbs from the northwest around to the east by a ring of hills.
+In the northwest and north, Miramar's boundary with Maupuia lies roughly along the ridgeline, and to the east Nevay Road and Seatoun Heights Road separate Miramar from Karaka Bays and Seatoun.
+In the flatter west and south, Miramar is bounded by Calabar Road and Wellington Airport to the west and by Broadway and Strathmore Park to the south.